Potala Palace, Lhasa

 Starts and ends in Chengdu (Incl.
 Airfare to Lhasa)

-Your tour commences with pick up in the morning at your hotel for a shuttle to Chengdu Shuangliu airport.
-Today you are flying to the roof of the world (3700m).
+Your tour commences with meeting your Extravagant Yak representative at Chengdu Shuangliu airport.
+Today you are flying to the roof of the world (3700m)!
 It is hard to find such a short flight anywhere else on the planet where the geography, climate, elevation, and culture changes so dramatically.
-After some refreshments at your hotel, it is off to the heart of this ancient city for a walk through the lively Barkhor Bazaar that surrounds the venerated Jokhang Temple.
+After a short rest at your hotel, it is off to the heart of this ancient city for a walk through the lively Barkhor Bazaar that surrounds the venerated Jokhang Temple.
 It is an exotic experience to mix with nomads and religious pilgrims who have converged from all over Tibet.